Waitsnake/CVD_Stuff/README.md

 ### Dependence on Simulation Accuracy

-DCK18L does not claim to reproduce the exact perception of a specific observer.
+DCK does not claim to reproduce the exact perception of a specific observer.

 The algorithm assumes that the selected simulation model and severity level provide a reasonable approximation of the user's color vision deficiency.